siv-26/6th_Sem_ML_Assignment/README.md

     1) Supervised ML algorithm from scratch
     2) Unsupervised ML algorithm from scratch

-* The seconf 10M component:
+* The second 10M component:
     1) Implementation of a ML Paper